TMJesso/BankProject/README.md

 Customers can have multiple accounts but an account must have one customer.
-You will not be able to remove a customer from from the system unless all accounts that this customer has are also removed.
+You will not be able to remove a customer from the system unless all accounts that this customer has are also removed.

 All transactions are tracked that affect the Account Balance.